 With dengue cases on the rise, COVID-19 is not the only disease to worry about.
 Here are insurance plans you can get to protect you and your family against the dreaded mozzies.

-The National Environment Agency (NEA) is expecting the total number of infections for 2020 to exceed the record 22,170 cases in 2013.
+As of 14 July 2020, the number of dengue cases in Singapore this year has already surpassed the total number of cases for the whole of 2019.
+The National Environment Agency (NEA) is also expecting the total number of infections for 2020 to exceed the record 22,170 cases in 2013.

 The rise in dengue cases in recent months has been tied to the circuit breaker, such as the cessation of construction activities.
 Despite the majority of the population staying home, there was also a five-fold increase in the incidence of Aedes mosquito larvae detected in homes and common corridors at residential areas during the two-month Circuit Breaker period, compared to the two months prior.

 In an effort to reduce the number of breeding sites found in homes, NEA will be imposing heavier penalties from 15 July 2020.
-First-time offenders will be penalised with a $200 fine for a single instance of mosquito breeding, and $300 for multiple breeding instances during the same inspection.
+First-time offenders will be penalised with a S$200 fine for a single instance of mosquito breeding, and S$300 for multiple breeding instances during the same inspection.

 Why you should plan to get a dengue plan